halfwalk/halfwalk-fvtt-macros/SW-FFG/readme.md

 Detects proper magic skill (based on presence of 'Dark Insight' talent).

 Detects implement for casting (if any).
-Currently limited to 1; will change.
+Currently limited to 1 (multiple implements will be combined; yikes! will change this to add implement selection to the first dialog)

 ### Implement Setup